9 MIN READ

 Looking Ahead to Future Technologies

 Existing Conditions is continuously monitoring emerging technologies in reality capture to stay at the forefront of the industry.
 One area of focus is SLAM technology, exemplified by the NavVis VLX 3D laser scanner, which utilizes control points to improve efficiency in the field.
-Drones are also a key area of advancement, with improved photogrammetry capabilities and the ability to scan with LiDAR, offering faster and more accurate data collection, particularly for roof scanning.
-The potential for autonomous robots to perform scanning in unsafe or challenging environments is another area of interest for us.

 In terms of hardware, the transition to solid-state LiDAR technology is anticipated, offering faster scanning times and instant data processing.
 Leica's BLK Pulse, for example, introduces flexible data points that can be individually adjusted for improved accuracy.
 Additionally, software advancements are expected, such as feature recognition algorithms that can automatically identify objects in point cloud data, speeding up the post-processing and modeling stages.
 The ability to work natively within point clouds, eliminating the need to create a separate 3D Revit model, is also a potential future development.
 Lastly, the industry will likely see improvements in processing speed and file size reduction to enhance efficiency in working with large amounts of scan data.

-From Existing Conditions’ beginnings with single-point lasers (“disto”) to our current arsenal of state-of-the-art 3D laser scanners and drones, we have consistently pushed the boundaries to deliver the best quality services to our clients.
+From Existing Conditions’ beginnings with single-point lasers (“disto”) to our current arsenal of state-of-the-art 3D laser scanners, we have consistently pushed the boundaries to deliver the best quality services to our clients.
 As we look ahead, Existing Conditions’ commitment to staying at the forefront of emerging technologies is our priority, ensuring that we continue to shape the future of reality capture and maintain our position as the industry leader.

 Ready to experience the future of reality capture?